jaredpar/runfo/Documentation/SCHEMA-TODO.md

 Items:
 - X Move to the numeric ID for ModelBuild
-- Delete the old migrations
+- X Delete the old migrations
 - X Evaluate every string for a `[Required]` value
 - X Change the date time type.
 Just use the C# type `DateTime` and EF Core will generate `datetime2(7)`